YoKummy/IoT-project/README.md

    - Press the `Enter` button to submit the answer.

 3. **Feedback**:
-   - If the answer is correct, the system rewards the player by not ejecting player's model.
+   - If the answer is correct, the system rewards the player by not ejecting player's model and plus 1.
-   - If the answer is incorrect, the system displays the correct answer and deducts points, when points reachs zero, model ejected.
+   - If the answer is incorrect, the system deducts points, when points reachs zero, model ejected.

 4. **Rounds**:
    - The game progresses through a series of problems.